nyamekyeannor/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   A session is a way to store information in variables to be used across multiple pages while a JSON Web Tokens is a URL-safe method of transferring claims between two parties

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   This gives us a securely populated password to ensure our safety with user authentication.

 3. How are unit tests different from integration and end-to-end testing?
+   With Unit tests its a kind of software testing where individual units or components of a software are tested.
+   When it comes to end-to-end testing the goal is to simulate what a real user scenario looks like from start to finish.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+   It makes the developer focus on requirements before writing code.